GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Check out the [Gato GraphQL vs WPGraphQL comparison](https://gatographql.com/comparisons/gatographql-vs-wpgraphql).

-= Does Gato GraphQL PRO have a refund policy? =
+= Does Gato GraphQL have a refund policy? =

 Yes it does.
-If you have purchased Gato GraphQL PRO and found out that it's not the right tool to satisfy your needs, you have [30 days to ask for a refund](https://gatographql.com/refund-policy).
+If you have purchased any Gato GraphQL product and found out that it's not the right tool to satisfy your needs, you have [30 days to ask for a refund](https://gatographql.com/refund-policy).

-= Can I try out Gato GraphQL PRO? =
+= Can I try out Gato GraphQL + all extensions? =

-Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL PRO, for free, for 7 days.
+Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL + all extensions, for free, for 7 days.

 = Do I need to be a developer to use Gato GraphQL? =